ZUIJ8056/portfolio-fusion/README.md

 # Portfolio
-This is my portfolio showcasing various projects I have worked on, including a landing page, rock-paper-scissors game, and RSS reader.
+This is my portfolio showcasing various projects I have worked on, including a landing page, rock-paper-scissors game,animated faltland and RSS reader.